 - Imagine that you’re on a flight from New York to Chicago, and you have the length of the flight, which is just over two hours long, to teach the person sitting next to you as much as you can to transform their lives.
 What would you teach in those two hours that will create the biggest impact in their lives?

 Whatever you would cover in a limited time, while still delivering a meaningful result, is exactly what your pilot course should focus on.

-You have the expertise, training, and experience, and you’re getting paid for it, but your income doesn’t match the depth of your knowledge.
-You know more than the vast majority of the planet on your subject matter, but unlike The Professional (below), you haven’t monetized your expertise in a significant way.
+Next up?
+The Expert.
+The third on our list of types of course creators.
+You’re an expert if you have the expertise, training, and experience, and you’re getting paid for it, but your income doesn’t match the depth of your knowledge.
+You know more than the vast majority of people on your subject matter, but haven’t monetized your expertise in a significant way yet.

 In all likelihood, it’s because you haven’t found an effective way to derive meaningful income from your passion.
 Or it could be that you just need to make a higher-value proposition to your audience, so you can get paid more for your knowledge.
 Either way, becoming an online course creator will help you.

 You already have plenty of experience in your field, but sometimes knowing too much can be a problem.
 It can blind you to what your market wants and needs, and most importantly, what they want to pay for.
-So your next step is to research your market to find what problems and challenges they’re experiencing and that they’re willing to pay for to solve or overcome.
+So your next step is to research your market.
+Find what problems and challenges potential customers are experiencing and what they’re willing to pay for.

 Here are five ways for you to do that: